 I believe Will Durant nailed it when he defined civilization as a stream with banks: “The stream is sometimes filled with blood from people killing, stealing, shouting and doing the things historians usually record; while on the banks, unnoticed, people build homes, make love, raise children, sing songs, write poetry and even whittle statues.
 The story of civilization is the story of what happened on the banks.”

 I love talking to students, readers and journalists alike about the importance of covering diverse communities.
-I’ve spoken in venues as varied as a South African newsroom, to my class of Nieman fellows at Harvard, to my graduate students at Hollins University, as well as to myriad church groups, community organizations and writing workshops.
+I’ve spoken in venues as varied as a South African newsroom, to my class of Nieman fellows at Harvard, to young students from Penn State to James Madison University, as well as to myriad church groups, community organizations and writing workshops.

 I figure I’ve been reporting since I was 4 years old.
 That’s when I ran away from home with my tricycle and my beagle mutt, Tessie — to the grocery store (still my favorite place).
 A neighbor found me there, chatting up the butcher and staring longingly at the Popsicles, and returned me to my frantic mom.
 Six years later, I got my first newspaper job — delivering the Urbana Daily Citizen from my Huffy 10-speed.